 Start-up space launch company Vector has run into financial trouble.
-In a statement released on 9 August 2019, Vector Launch Inc, announced that it was “undertaking a pause in operations” following a “significant change in financing”.
-This coincides with the replacement of Founder and CEO Jim Cantrell, with Co-Founder John Garvey.
-It has also been reported that employees of the firm have been locked out of its offices and been laid off.
+Vector Launch Inc, announced, on 9 August, that it was “undertaking a pause in operations” following a “significant change in financing”.
+This coincides with the departure of founder and CEO Jim Cantrell, and his replacement by co-founder John Garvey.
+It has also been reported that employees of the firm have been locked out of its offices and laid off.

-Vector had until recently, been planning to conduct a sub-orbital test in the fourth quarter of the year, to be followed by their first orbital launch of their Vector-R small launch vehicle in Q1 2020.
-Vector had also just announced that it had received a US$3.4 million contract for the ASLON-45 spacecraft delivery mission from the US Air Force Space and Missile Systems Center.
+Vector had, until recently, been planning to conduct a sub-orbital test in the fourth quarter of the year, to be followed by the first orbital launch of its Vector-R small launch vehicle in Q1 2020.
+It had also just announced that it had received a US$3.4 million contract for the ASLON-45 spacecraft delivery mission from the US Air Force Space and Missile Systems Center.

 Comment by David Todd: Critics of Vector have privately expressed doubts to Seradata about its technology, expertise and readiness.
-Nevertheless, these events have been a surprise to us and to the market given that Vector had been previously successful in raising financing and in gaining orders.
+Nevertheless, these events were a surprise to us and the market given that Vector had previously been successful in raising financing and gaining orders.